McCauley18/Projects/README.md

-Please do check both the Master and Main Repository.
+Please do check both the Master and Main Branch.
 Thank you.